I’m generally a big fan of Cathay Pacific, though there are some areas in which they’ve historically lagged. One of those areas is wifi.

-As I wrote about a bit over a year ago, Cathay Pacific’s general plan is to install Gogo 2Ku satellite-based wifi on their Boeing 777 and Airbus A330 aircraft, including those operated by Cathay Dragon.
+Cathay Pacific’s general plan is to install Gogo 2Ku satellite-based wifi on their Boeing 777 and Airbus A330 aircraft, including those operated by Cathay Dragon.

-The process started around the middle of this year, and last I heard, the plan was for all Cathay Pacific and Cathay Dragon widebody aircraft to feature wifi by 2020.
+The process started around the middle of last year, and last I heard, the plan was for all Cathay Pacific and Cathay Dragon widebody aircraft to feature wifi by 2020.
 This is certainly an exciting development for the airline.

 Note that on the 777 the addition of wifi is coming at a cost, sort of.
 Not only is Cathay Pacific installing wifi on their 777s, but they’re also adding more seats.
 They’ll go from being one of the few airlines to feature just nine seats per row in economy, to having 10 seats per row in economy, like most other airlines.